SummaryRead the full fact sheet

 - Nasal drops or spray will ease a blocked nose.

-- Lozenges – the cheapest ones from the milk bar are equally as good as the expensive ones from the chemist.
+- Lozenges – the cheapest ones are equally as good as the expensive ones.

 Children with a cold don’t need bed rest